Want to add some whimsical holiday decor this year? See How to make Easy Rustic DIY Felt Christmas Trees. They are so cute and fun to make.

 Begin by securing the bases and ensuring the stick fits tight in the drilled hole.
 If necessary, add glue to the stick to secure it.

-Then fold the felt trees in half.
+Then, fold the felt trees in half.
 Use straight pins to hold them in place.

-Then attach the tree at the crease and allow a small amount of the tree peak to be above the stick.
+Apply a bead of hot glue straight down the stick, approximately the length of the felt trees.
+Then, attach the tree at the crease and allow a small amount of the tree peak to be above the stick.Make sure the tree is attached, and add more trees next to the one you just secured.

+Continue adding the folded felt trees until the stick is 100% covered.
 Once the tree is complete, use a drop of glue to attach the tops of the trees above the stick.

 Rustic Felt Christmas Trees

 In addition, I added a small felt star to the top of each tree.
 You can also add felt berries or ornaments to style the trees.
-This would be fun to include the smaller kids in the project.
+It would be fun to include the smaller kids in the project.

 Watch Video Instructions